NeroCyan/Carsonian_Word_Sorting_Tools/README.md

  any number of unspecified letters followed by "clone"

  output
-[ cyclone ,  anticyclone ]
+[ cyclone, anticyclone ]
 ---------------------------------------
 Enter word description: "how.t"
  "how" followed by any number of unspecified letters followed by "t"

  output
-[ howlet ,  howzat ,  howbeit ]
+[ howlet, howzat, howbeit ]
 ---------------------------------------
 Enter word description: "jagu."
  "jagu." followed by any number of unspecified letters

  output
-[ jaguar ,  jaguars ,  jaguarondi ,  jaguarundi ,  jaguarondis ,  jaguarundis ]
+[ jaguar, jaguars, jaguarondi, jaguarundi, jaguarondis, jaguarundis ]

 # Mixing
 Of course, any number of numbers, letters, periods, and any other number of symbols in future updates, can be combined to make a description pattern.

 e.g.
 Enter word description: "el.tr1c"
 "el" followed by any number of unspecified letters followed by "tr" followed by 1 unspecified letter followed by "c"

  output
-[ electric ,  eccentric ,  excentric ,  egocentric ,  epigastric ,  econometric ,  eurocentric ,  ethnocentric , electrometric ,  endosmometric ,  europocentric ]
+[ electric, eccentric, excentric, egocentric, epigastric, econometric, eurocentric, ethnocentric, electrometric, endosmometric, europocentric ]